 - The Dance writing team, all throughout their writing, utilized a continual review of their writing process.
 The reviewers included dance teachers throughout Oregon, higher education and organizations with educational out-reach programs such as the Oregon Ballet - During 2013 and 2014 sessions were held at the Theatre and at the Visual Arts Conferences.
 Teachers attending were involved with seeing the draft work in progress and gave feedback (both state and national) which gave writing teams more input as to any adjustments that may be needed. - A special session was also offered during the public review period, at the White Stag Building in Portland, to look at the drafts and give input. - March 9 April 3 was an online public review of the standards.
-683 hits to the Public Survey occurred, 129 alone the third day of the of the review period. - Emails were received from many that didn't want to complete the survey. - Connections to alert to the public review were made with all of the organizations that created the writing teams, the Oregon Arts Commission, the Oregon Community Foundation, the Regional Arts and Cultural Council and with ODE's Jim Carlile, Michael Fridley and Kim Patterson.
+683 hits to the Public Survey occurred, 129 alone the third day of the of the review period. - Music polled their entire professional membership and input from the public was received. - Emails were received from many that didn't want to complete the survey. - Connections to alert to the public review were made with all of the organizations that created the writing teams, the Oregon Arts Commission, the Oregon Community Foundation, the Regional Arts and Cultural Council and with ODE's Jim Carlile, Michael Fridley and Kim Patterson.